jhabets/visual-asset-management-system/DeveloperGuide.md

 -   SAML IdP Response URL
 -   SP urn / Audience URI / SP entity ID
 -   CloudFrontDistributionUrl for the list of callback urls.
 Include this url with and without a single trailing slack (e.g., https://example.com and https://example.com/)

-SAML may be disabled in your stack by setting `samlEnabled` to false and deploying the stack.

 ### Role Based Authorization Policy